Medu Vada

 Shaping the Vadas

 Once the batter is ready, transfer it to a mixing bowl.
 Add finely chopped green chilies, ginger, curry leaves, cumin seeds, asafoetida, and salt to taste.
-Mix all the ingredients thoroughly to ensure even distribution of flavors.
+Mix all the ingredients thoroughly to ensure an even distribution of flavors.
 Now, heat oil in a deep frying pan or kadhai on medium heat.
 To shape the vadas, wet your palms with water to prevent sticking.
 Take a small portion of the batter and flatten it slightly to form a disc shape with a hole in the center, resembling a donut.
 Carefully slide the shaped vada into the hot oil and fry until golden brown and crispy on both sides.
 Repeat the process with the remaining batter, frying a few vadas at a time to avoid overcrowding the pan.

 Frying to Perfection

 Achieving the perfect medu vada requires frying them to crispy perfection.
 Make sure the oil is adequately heated before adding the vadas to ensure they cook evenly and develop a crunchy exterior.
 It’s essential to maintain the oil at a consistent temperature throughout the frying process.
 Avoid overcrowding the pan, as this can lower the oil temperature and result in soggy vadas.
 Fry the vadas in small batches, flipping them occasionally to ensure uniform browning on all sides.
-Once done, remove the vadas from the oil using a slotted spoon and drain excess oil on paper towels.
+Once done, remove the vadas from the oil using a slotted spoon and drain the excess oil on paper towels.

 Serving Suggestions